MarkXCloud/Template/README.md

 6. Evaluation following [evaluate](https://huggingface.co/docs/evaluate/index), where we record the temp results and calculate the final metric at the end of one epoch.
 Initiate the evaluator in config, call it in test loop to record predictions, and finally compute all the metrics.
 If you want to use a custom metric you should rewrite `add_batch()` method and `compute()`method.
 7. Custom save strategy by rewriting `Accelerator` to save the latest checkpoint and the best model with specific metric, also you can resume from any checkpoint or validate the best model.
 8. Model #params and #MACS supported by [torchinfo](https://github.com/TylerYep/torchinfo) and [ptflops](https://github.com/LukasHedegaard/ptflops).
+9. CLI (command line interface) to run your config file quickly.
-9. All the codes are very simple and neat to make you easy to change everywhere for custom function.
+10. All the codes are very simple and neat to make you easy to change everywhere for custom function.
 If you want to define other modules like loss or scheduler, you can just create a python file, write it and import it in you config.

 # Requirements